P=W conjectures for character varieties with symplectic resolution: Introduction

 \section{Introduction}

 Let $X$ be a compact Riemann surface of genus $g$, and let $G$ be a complex reductive algebraic group.
 The Betti and Dolbeault moduli spaces $\MBG$ and $\MDolG$ are central objects in non-abelian Hodge theory.
+The \textbf{Betti} moduli space, or $G$-character variety of $X$, is the affine GIT quotient

-They parametrise respectively representations of the fundamental group of $X$ with value in $G$, and principal $G$-Higgs bundles with vanishing Chern classes; see \cite{Simpson1994I}.
-Despite the different origin of these moduli spaces, there exists a real analytic isomorphism
+It parametrises isomorphism classes of semistable representations of the fundamental group of $X$ with value in $G$.

+The \textbf{Dolbeault} moduli space $\MDolG$ instead parametrises semistable principal $G$-Higgs bundles with vanishing Chern classes; see \cite{Simpson1994I}.
+For example, we have that: \begin{itemize} \item a \textbf{$\Gl_n$-Higgs bundle} is a pair $(E, \phi)$ with $E$ vector bundle of rank $n$ and degree $0$, and $\phi \in \Hom(E, E \otimes K_X)$; \item a $\Gl_n$-Higgs bundle is an \textbf{$\Sl_n$-Higgs bundle} if in addition the determinant of $E$ is trivial and the trace of $\phi$ vanishes; \item a \textbf{$\PGl_n$-Higgs bundle} is an equivalence class of $\Sl_n$-Higgs bundles under tensorization by an $n$-torsion line bundle on $C$. \end{itemize}